 The methodology described in the previous sections was implemented in a software package “coastMDT“ written in the open source language “R”.
 The software is freely available from GitHub (https://github.com/cavios/coastMDT) including installation instructions and documentation.

 The package “coastMDT” offers the user the possibility to derive a geodetic MDT for a selected region of interest.
-In relation to the package a collection of data sets is also available including the MSS/MDT values at the tide gauge stations for the combined GOCO05C and EIGEN 6C4 geoids as well as the DTU 15 MSS.
+In relation to the package a collection of data sets is also available including the MSS/MDT values at the tide gauge stations for the combined GOCO05C (Fecher et al., 2017) and EIGEN 6C4 geoids (Förste 2014) as well as the DTU 10 & 15MSS (Andersen et al., 2016) .
 The gridded datasets are all given with a resolution of a 1/8 x 1/8 degree.
 A detailed description of the functions in the package is found in the CoastMDT user manual and complete example of how to use the package to derive the MDT is described in the coastMDT tutorial.